 Gateway's campuses and advanced technology centers are equipped to provide students with state-of-the-art learning opportunities.
-The three full-service campuses in Elkhorn, Kenosha and Racine are home to Academic Support Centers, Follett Bookstores, and library facilities.
-Student Services offices are located at the Burlington Center and the Elkhorn, Kenosha, and Racine campuses.
-Get a sneak-peak of Gateway's facilities by taking a virtual tour at gtc.edu/virtualtour.
+The three full-service campuses in Elkhorn, Kenosha, and Racine are home to Academic Support Centers, Follett Bookstores, libraries, and Student Services Centers.
+Get a sneakpeak of Gateway's facilities by taking a virtual tour at qtc.edu/virtualtour.

-Burlington Center 496 McCanna Pkwy.
-Burlington, WI 53105-3623 262.767.5200
+Burlington Center 496 McCanna Pkwy Burlington, WI 53105-3623 262.767.5200